Close Menu

 Why Your Organization Needs an Audit

 Chances are, your organization has more SaaS applications than you think – and you aren’t alone.
-Our 2023 SaaS Management Index found that on average, most organizations consistently underestimate how many SaaS applications they have by two to three times!
+Our SaaS Management Index found that on average, most organizations consistently underestimate how many SaaS applications they have by two to three times!

-Chart: SaaS Ownership by Send vs Number of Apps 20233Why does perception differ so much from reality?
 Largely, because SaaS is easy to acquire.
-While on-premise software typically goes through a formal vetting process that involves the IT and procurement teams, SaaS is often purchased by individuals and business units throughout the organization — often via credit card.
-In fact, business units and employees combined make up 69% of SaaS spend — and a whopping 82% of application quantity.
+On-premises software typically goes through a formal vetting process that involves the IT and procurement teams.
+Yet, SaaS is often purchased by individuals and business units throughout the organization — often via credit card.
+In fact, business units and employees combined make up 72% of SaaS spend — and a whopping 83% of application quantity.

 The fact that SaaS is easy to acquire can be a good thing; it means employees can quickly get access to the tools they need to be successful.
 But this ease of acquisition can also cause a lot of problems for organizations.

 For starters, SaaS applications purchased via credit card don’t go through a formal vetting process to ensure they’re compliant and secure.
 That’s bad news as these rogue, unknown applications create risk for your organization.
 And that risk can lead to costly consequences.
-According to IBM Security’s annual Cost of a Data Breach Report, the average data breach in the United States costs $9.44 million.
+According to IBM Security’s annual Cost of a Data Breach Report, the average data breach in the United States costs $4.45M.

 SaaS growth, when left unmanaged, also creates unnecessary costs.
 One example is when the exact same application is purchased by multiple people or teams throughout the organization.
 And duplicate SaaS subscriptions are more common than you might think.
 At the average organization, 90 SaaS applications are purchased by more than one employee.